All Episodes

 Think that's tempting fate.
 But that's another story.
 But that's

-were more popular than some of their first class seats
+seats were more popular than some of their first class

 (03:22):

-premium seats it is certainly the way.
+sit in those premium seats, it's certainly the way.

 Speaker 2 (03:50):

-To do it well and almost a requirement considering society's
+To do it well, and almost a requirement considering society's

 collective girth is increasing even as we speak.
 Got to